 LastPass: LastPass is a cloud-based password manager that encrypts your passwords and stores them on LastPass servers.This allows you to access your passwords through their web service.
 LastPass also offers an extension to auto-fill your login credentials on various websites.
 LastPass is free to use, but charges users a monthly fee to use their mobile apps.
 LastPass is not open source, but has been audited for security.
 LastPass did suffer a security issue during 2015.

 1Password: 1Password in its simple form encrypts your passwords to a locally stored database.
 1Password offers a number of options to sync your passwords between your devices, and offers apps for Windows, Mac, iOS, Android.
 Like LastPass, a 1Password extension can be added that will auto-generate and store strong passwords for you on sites you visit.
 1Password is not open source, and has not been audited, however they have a respected security team.
 You can read their comments on transparency and security here.
-1Password is not free, but charges a one-time fee.
+1Password is subscription based.